 Type 1 relates to reinsurance and cash at banks.
-As the parent company of Munich Health, Munich Re is the preferred reinsurance partner and has an excellent credit rating.
+Munich Re is the preferred reinsurance partner and has an excellent credit rating.
 The default risk on reinsurance receivables is therefore relatively small.

 The counterparty default risk concerning cash at banks is also mitigated by using different banks.